stratospher/blogosphere/elligator.md

 simplify Skałba’s construction, giving concretely efficient rational maps to essentially any elliptic curve.
 But it's still very costly.

-## Mental Models
+## Introduction
-Elligator, Elligator Squared and Elligator Swift can be easily understood by thinking of maps and constructions separately.

-1. Mapping function(forward, reverse):
-    - These functions map field elements to a group element and vice versa.
+Elligator, Elligator Squared and Elligator Swift consists of mapping function(forward, reverse) which map field elements to a group element and vice versa.
 They form forward maps and reverse maps respectively.
-    - Examples include: Elligator 1 map, Elligator 2 map, Shallue–van de Woestijne encoding, SwiftEC encoding
-2. Construction:
-    - This can be thought of as a construction which makes use of the maps to encode elliptic curve points to bit strings and vice versa.
-They internally use mapping functions to achieve the result.
+Examples include: Elligator 1 map, Elligator 2 map, Shallue–van de Woestijne encoding etc..
+The constructions make use of the maps to encode elliptic curve points to bit strings and vice versa.
-    - Examples include: Elligator construction, Elligator Squared, Elligator Swift

 ## Elligator
 ![Elligator](./images/elligator/4.jpg)